-like the studies of Kokthi et al. (2021) and Bhattarai (2019), which is based on the theoretical foundation of Random Utility Theory (RUT) or Random Utility Maximization (RUM).
+the Choice Experiment model (CE), such as the studies of Smith et al. (2021); Cai et al. (2019); Denver et al. (2019); Mazzocchi et al. (2019); and the Contingent Valuation Method (CVM), like the studies of Kokthi et al. (2021) and Bhattarai (2019), which is based on the theoretical foundation of Random Utility Theory (RUT) or Random Utility Maximization (RUM).
 Meanwhile, in a country with an emerging economy like Vietnam, studies on WTP for organic food are limited, and have not received deep attention from researchers, and it is rare to see research in this field published in prestigious international journals.

-Recently, some studies were conducted by analyzing the references of previous studies in the field of willingness to pay for organic food, such as Lee et al. (2020) and Katt and Meixner (2020).
+Recently, some studies were conducted by analyzing the references of previous studies in the field of WTP for organic food, such as Lee et al. (2020) and Katt and Meixner (2020).
 However, there are rarely studies that apply the bibliometric method combined with VOSviewer software to systematize theory and statistics to describe the properties of published scientific documents.
 Therefore, this study is expected to be one of the reference studies that provide trends on hot topics being discussed to guide future research related to the field of organic food.